 Security and Support

-Some of the most critical aspects include the contract management system’s operational reliability, security against breaches, and the technology that makes everything work.
+The most critical aspects include the contract management system’s operational reliability, security against breaches, and the technology that makes everything work.
 What is the "uptime"?
 What encryption is used?
 Where is your data stored?
 Which company operates the system, and what support is offered?
 Ask yourself questions like these when choosing a solution.

 This Is Modern Contract Management—A Summary